BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 In addition to the previous encoding steps, a LabelEncoder process was also applied to the 'director' column.
 We also applied label encoding for clusters created based on similarity with features coming out of vgg16.

 ***
-Since we did not have enough data for each director at this stage, this posed a problem for our model.
-That's why we divided the directors into clusters according to the number of occurrences in our data set.
-In the data set, we separated the directors with 1 or 2 films as class0, the directors with 3 or 4 films as class1, and similarly the directors with 5 or 6 films as class2.
-After completing this process, we applied label encoding for the newly formed clusters.
-We utilized t-sne, which is a nonlinear data reduction technique that takes multidimensional data and uses it to represent the original data in two dimensions while maintaining the original high-dimensional space between the data sets.
-In this way, we were able to see what the data set that separates the directors according to the number of films found looks like.
+Since there was not enough data for each director at this stage, this posed a problem in finding the appropriate model.
+For this reason, directors were divided into clusters according to the number of occurrences in the data set.
+In the data set, directors with 1 or 2 films were divided into class0, directors with 3 or 4 films were divided into class1, and similarly, directors with 5 or 6 films were divided into class2.
+After completing this process, label coding was applied to the newly formed clusters.
+It used t-sne, a nonlinear data reduction technique that takes multidimensional data and uses it to represent the original data in two dimensions while preserving the original high-dimensional space between datasets.
+In this way, a data set that separates directors according to the number of films was observed.

 ## *Model Training*